dzbeck/multiscanner/docs/install.md

 | **replacement path** | If the main config is set to copy the scanned files this will be what it replaces the path with.
 It should be where the network share is mounted. |
 | **ENABLED** | When set to false, the module will not run. |

-## Specific Module Parameters
+##Core Module Parameters
-Parameters for specific modules are given below.
-Modules without parameters are not listed.
-See [Modules](using.md#tool-modules) for a list of all analysis modules.

 ### [main] ###
-This module searches virustotal for the file hash and downloads the report, if available.
+This module searches virustotal for a file hash and downloads the report, if available.

 | Parameter | Description |
 | --------- | ----------- |
 | **copyfilesto** | This is where the script will copy each file that is to be scanned.
 This can be removed or set to False to disable this feature.|
 | **group-types** | This is the type of analytics to group into sections for the report.
 This can be removed or set to False to disable this feature.|

+## Analysis Module Parameters
+Modules with parameters in addition to common parameters (see [above](#common-module-parameters)) are given below.
+See [Modules](using.md#tool-modules) for a list of all analysis modules.

 ### [Cuckoo] ###
 This module submits a file to a Cuckoo Sandbox cluster for analysis